Headshot photo of Dennis Tran

 Asian Lifing Podcast

-At the start of 2021, I began sharing my story to connect with others as a disabled and neurodivergent Vietnamese American guy navigating mental health challenges after 6 months of big sis life coaching with Christine Chen (Insta: @xoxochristinechen), which is featured down below.
+At the start of 2021, I began sharing my story to connect with others as a disabled and newly late-identified neurodivergent Vietnamese American guy navigating mental health challenges after 6 months of big sis life coaching with Christine Chen (Insta: @xoxochristinechen), which is featured down below.
 This podcast traces my journey navigating life as a partially blind and late-identified autistic-ADHD (AuDHD) person with glaucoma and C-PTSD as I help others shift their mindset from surviving to thriving.
-Since launching, the podcast has reached 1.1K listeners.
+Since launching, the podcast has reached 1.1K+ listeners.

 Asian Lifing PodcastDennis enjoying NatureLife Coach Christine Chen